chaozhang-cs/chaozhang-cs.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a postdoc in Data Systems Group at the University of Waterloo, working under the supervision of Prof. Tamer Özsu.
-Previously, I was a postdoc at Lyon 1 University, supervised by Prof. Angela Bonifati.
+Previously, I was a postdoc at Lyon 1 University, working with Prof. Angela Bonifati.

-I received my Ph.D. in computer science from the University of Clermont Auvergne in 2019, advised by Prof. Farouk Toumani.
+I received my Ph.D. in computer science from the University of Clermont Auvergne, advised by Prof. Farouk Toumani.

 I am interested in graph query processing, stream processing, and query rewriting.